spruceid/spruceid.dev/docs/credible/concepts.md

 Then, depending on the type of message, one of the following protocols will be executed.

+If this all sounds a little esoteric, watch the [example video](example--qr-issuance.md) first.

 ## CredentialOffer

 If the wallet manages multiple keypairs/subject identifiers, the user will be